clivetong/Talks/MemoryModel/README.md

 - Volatile reads have "acquire semantics" - no read or write that is later in the program order may be speculatively executed ahead of a volatile read.

+---

 - Volatile writes have "release semantics" - the effects of a volatile write will not be observable before effects of all previous, in program order, reads and writes become observable

 - Note that volatile semantics does not by itself imply that operation is atomic or has any effect on how soon the operation is committed to the coherent memory.
 It only specifies the order of effects when they eventually become observable.

+---

-- Full-fence operations Full-fence operations have "full-fence semantics" - effects of reads and writes must be observable no later or no earlier than a full-fence operation according to their relative program order.
+- Full-fence operations have "full-fence semantics" - effects of reads and writes must be observable no later or no earlier than a full-fence operation according to their relative program order.
 Operations with full-fence semantics: `System.Thread.MemoryBarrier` and `System.Threading.Interlocked` methods

 ---